 Nothing is permitted to obstruct or be hung on the residence hall fire-sprinkler system or plumbing at any time.
-This includes piping, sprinkler head, and valves.
+This includes piping, sprinkler heads, and valves.
+Hanging decorations or items from the fire-sprinkler system may cause the system to malfunction.
 Also, nothing can block the residence hall room windows at any time.
+Placing items that block windows can prevent emergency responders from assessing a fire, or rescuing a resident from a residence hall room.

 Fire Evacuation Instructions

-- Turn on ceiling light and open draperies
+- Turn on ceiling light and open blinds

 - Close windows

-- Touch inside of door to test for heat
+- Touch the inside of the door to test for heat

 - Exit immediately.
 Wear shoes; take your coat, room key, and Michigan Tech ID.
 Close and lock the door and walk away from the building by your assigned route.
 Do not talk.
 Listen for directions.
 Do NOT use elevators as an emergency exit.
 Stay low to the ground.